minchinweb/minchin.pelican.readers.commonmark/Readme.rst

   If you want to see the debugging for the Markdown-IT library change this to ``logging.DEBUG`` (but be warned that it is *very* verbose).

+COMMONMARK_INLINE_TAG_SYMBOLS = "#"
+  Tag symbols used before inline tags.
+If a line contains only tags, it will be removed from the body of the entry.